-Likewise, be careful with your language.
-For example using phrases or terms such as "commit suicide" or "unsuccessful suicide" can reinforce stigma.
-Instead, use phrases such as "died by suicide" or "survived a suicide attempt," which is less stigmatizing.
+Using phrases or terms such as "commit suicide" or "unsuccessful suicide" can reinforce stigma.
+Instead, use phrases such as "died by suicide" or "survived a suicide attempt" which is less stigmatizing.

-It is recommended that you have someone from the chaplain's office or Behavioral Health Services on call during your training session.
-Be sure to coordinate before the training and obtain their name, title, and consent to act as an immediate resource if needed.
-Provide them with the date, time, and location of the training.
-On the day of the training, be sure to have the number(s) at which they can be reached or another plan for reaching them.
+Coordinate to have someone from the Chaplain's office or Behavioral Health Services on call during your training session.
+Obtain their name, title, and consent to act as an immediate resource if needed.
+Post the number(s) at which they can be reached in the training room.